What is an Invention?

 - Inventor’s assistance in licensing agreement process: inventor’s input may be also required for the process of licensing an invention to a commercial entity.

 - Invention update: if inventors make additional development of their technology being patented during the patent prosecution, it is important to keep NCI TTC informed of all new developments of such invention.
 In addition, there are times that a decision of no patent filing is made on invention because it is at very early stage of development and experimental data is not sufficient to support patent claims.
 In this situation, the already filed EIR can serve a purpose of documenting the stage of invention development; and therefore, an updated EIR will be required to be submitted when further development strongly supports the filing of a patent application.

 - Inventor Royalties: NIH inventions are available for licensing.
 Inventors receive royalties on patented invention or patent application when an invention is licensed to an outside organization.
 The distribution of NIH license royalties is calculated by a standard NIH formula.
 No NIH inventor may receive more than $150,000 total in royalty income in a given year.
 Amounts in excess of this cap are distributed to co-inventors (unless they also cap, in which case the royalties flow back to the Institute or Center).
-Even if inventors leave government employment, they are still entitled to your royalty share.
-If you have questions, please contact us (link sends e-mail) or contact your royalty coordinator (see below).
+Even if inventors leave government employment, they are still entitled to their royalty share.
+If you have questions, please contact NCI Tech Transfer or contact your royalty coordinator (see below).
 For additional details, please visit Information for Inventors / Royalty.

 - Invention reporting: you must assure you have reported any invention of discovery while at NCI prior to departure.